A group of people look at the camera and smile. They're standing in the LCC building, behind a round table.

 Jesus Christ.

 As the Lutheran Campus Center resides on the land of the Oceti Sakowin, we pause for a moment to acknowledge and honor the ancestral land of the Dakota Nations and the sacred land of all indigenous peoples at our worship services on Sunday evenings.
+We strive to live into a spirit of community.

 The LCC is also a Reconciling in Christ campus ministry.
-We celebrate and affirm our LGBTQIA+ community
+We celebrate and affirm our LGBTQIA+ community.

 What's Happening?

-Dinner & Worship
+Sundays: Dinner & Worship

-Dinner at 6:00pm (CT) -free, homemade.
+Dinner at 5:00pm (CT) -free, homemade.

-We also have gluten-free & veg options
+We also have gluten-free & vegetarian options

-Feast
+Wednesdays: The Feast

 A free community meal served at Central Lutheran- right by WSU's campus